Seneca-BSA/bsa/docs/aig240/lab4.md

 1. Once `jetauto_ws` is on your virtual machine's `jetauto` user directory, let's add it as a source in `~/.bashrc`.

+    First, we need to change the workspace setup script to be an executable:

+        sudo chmod +x /home/jetauto/jetauto_ws/devel/_setup_util.py

+    Then:

         echo "source /home/jetauto/jetauto_ws/devel/setup.bash" >> ~/.bashrc

+    Use `nano` to check if the `source` line got added to the end of `~/.bashrc`

+        nano ~/.bashrc

 ### JetAuto Robot Model